divkokal/divkokal/README.md

 ## What I'm building toward

-I'm working on a product in the **payments space**, combining what I've learned operating inside a global payments company with the engineering skills I'm building now.
+I'm working on a product in the **fintech space**, combining what I've learned operating inside a global payments company with the engineering skills I'm building now.

 ---